 If you had one piece of advice to give a newcomer to an ARIN meeting, what would that be?

 ARIN meetings can be a bit overwhelming.
 Before you come, read over the ARIN Number Resource Policy Manual (NRPM), watch some awesome ARIN videos on YouTube, and never be intimidated to go to the mic and ask a question.

 Sometimes our meetings can get pretty lively.
 (Who knew Internet number resource policy discussions could be fun!)
 Do you have a favorite or silly memory from an ARIN meeting?

 My first ARIN meeting was quite dynamic and there were several heated statements from the microphone.
 As the first day came to a conclusion and the mic’s were open, I realized that despite differences of opinion, diverse industries and very colorful personalities, all that gave input did so for the benefit of the community and the progression of the internet.

 If you ever have the opportunity to apply for an ARIN Fellowship, DON’T HESITATE!
 I’m here to help and I promise that you won’t regret it!

 Thank you so much for sharing your fellowship success story, Alison!
-For anyone interested in applying for a fellowship, click here to submit your application for the ARIN 42 Fellowship in Vancouver, BC 4-5 October 2018.
+For anyone interested in applying for a fellowship, click here to submit your application for the ARIN 43 Fellowship in Barbados 7-10 April 2019.